Trezor Model T Review 2026

 DeFi access is becoming a baseline expectation for modern wallets, and Trezor Model T has its own approach to decentralized finance features.
 Here is what you can actually do from within the wallet without needing external tools.

-Token swaps are handled through Invity (aggregator).
-You can swap tokens directly inside Trezor Model T without visiting a separate DEX.
-In my testing, the swap interface was clean and showed estimated fees upfront.
+Token swaps are handled through Invity, an integrated aggregator.
+Users can swap tokens directly inside Trezor Model T without visiting a separate DEX.
+The swap interface is clean and displays estimated fees upfront.
 Slippage tolerance is adjustable, which matters for larger trades or volatile tokens.
-The swap rates were competitive with what I got on standalone DEX interfaces - not always the absolute best price, but close enough that the convenience is worth it.
+Swap rates are competitive with standalone DEX interfaces - not always the absolute best price, but close enough that the convenience is worth it.

 dApp access is built in, letting you interact with decentralized applications directly.
 This includes DEXs, lending protocols, yield farming platforms, and more.
 The built-in dApp browser handles the connection seamlessly - you do not need to manually copy addresses or switch between apps.

-WalletConnect support means you can connect Trezor Model T to virtually any dApp that supports the protocol.
-Scan the QR code, approve the connection, and you are in.
-I use this regularly for protocols that do not have a native integration with Trezor Model T, and the experience is smooth.
-Transaction signing happens in the wallet with clear details about what you are approving.
+WalletConnect support means Trezor Model T connects to virtually any dApp that supports the protocol.
+Scan the QR code, approve the connection, and the wallet is linked.
+Transaction signing happens in the wallet with clear details about what is being approved.

 The portfolio tracker gives you a consolidated view of your holdings, showing total value, individual token balances, and price changes.
 It is not as detailed as a dedicated portfolio app, but it handles the basics well.
 For most users, having this built into the wallet eliminates the need for a separate tracking tool.